Jorge Polanco Preview, Player Props: Twins vs. Brewers

-On Tuesday, Jorge Polanco (.400 on-base percentage in past 10 games, 85 points above season-long percentage) and the Minnesota Twins face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 8:10 PM ET.
+On Wednesday, Jorge Polanco (coming off going 1-for-4) and the Minnesota Twins face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 2:10 PM ET.

-He is looking to get back on track after a four-strikeout showing in his last game against the Pirates.
+He had a one-hit showing in his last game (1-for-4) against the Brewers.

 Jorge Polanco Game Info & Props vs. the Brewers